nderscore/runty/packages/website/docs/syntax.md

         Welcome, {%firstName?{%firstName}{%lastName? {%lastName}}:Guest}!
         ```

-*   Value expressions and the condition of a conditional expression contain either a **Variable Reference** or a **Function Call**.
+*   Value expressions and the condition of a conditional expression contain either a **Variable Accessor** or a **Function Call**.

-    *   **Variable References** are indicated by a `%` followed by a property name or a chain of `.`-separated
+    *   **Variable Accessors** are indicated by a `%` followed by a property name or a chain of `.`-separated
         property names.
-They retrieve values from the dictionary of variables passed to the template at the time of
+They retrieve values from the dictionary of variables passed to the template at the time
-        execution.
+        of execution.

         ```
         %variableName